 Is Poplar A Hardwood Or A Softwood?

-Poplar, like walnut, is a hardwood.
+Poplar, like walnut, is hardwood.
+However, it’s much softer.

 Color Of Poplar Wood